 Bolstered by news of President Trump’s acquittal by Special Counsel Robert Mueller, Chicago Fed Head Charles Evans yesterday said interest rates would probably be held steady until H2, 2020.
 His Boston counterpart, Eric Rosengren said last night that falling bond yields were not an indication of US weakness but an echo of global trends.
 Yesterday’s manufacturing Business Index from the Dallas Fed shows a 5 point decline in March, a point better than expected.
 Still ahead – construction data this afternoon followed by consumer confidence at 2PM GMT.

 Gold yesterday hit a 2-month high of 1324 as risk sentiment abounded thanks to Friday’s yield inversion in 3-month and 10-year T-Bonds, only to lose the day’s gains during the Asian session.
-After failing to break through the 4000 mark, bitcoin is on its way down again to test support at 3900.
+After failing to break through the 4000 mark, bitcoin trading is on its way down again to test support at 3900.
 Reports yesterday that the coin will soon be included in a new wallet especially developed for use alongside the popular WhatsApp.

 |09:30 AM GMT – UK||BBA Mortgage Approvals (Feb)|